Logo S4

 Active: 4 Adrenaline Revitalise Instantly revive an unconscious ally in base contact with half their health points.
 May Move first.

-Active: 3 Adrenaline Calming Presence Reduces the Adrenaline levels of all friendly models within 3" by 1.
+Active: 3 Adrenaline Calming Presence Reduces the Strain levels of all friendly models within 3" by 1.
 May Move first

 Die Change: +1 Knowledge